 One rare example of a legally-registered NPO that was founded by a foreigner and managed to register as the representative office of a foreign foundation is Half the Sky, which works on orphan care and has very close ties with the Ministry of Civil Affairs.

-Although in theory all of an NPO's income is subject to Enterprise Income Tax, a 1997 Ministry of Finance and State Administration of Taxation circular provides a broad exemption for qualified NPOs (Circular Concerning Related Issues of Collection of Enterprise Income Tax to Public Institutions and Social Organizations).
-To implement this circular, the State Administration of Taxation adopted the Methods of Administration on the Collection of Enterprise Income Tax to Public Institutions, SAs, and CNIs.
-These two documents provide for the described exemptions.
+For more details on exemptions to the Enterprise Income Tax, see (1) Circular Concerning Related Issues of Collection of Enterprise Income Tax to Public Institutions and Social Organizations and (2) Methods of Administration on the Collection of Enterprise Income Tax to Public Institutions, SAs, and CNIs.

 Anke Schrader and Mingxia Zhang, “Corporate Philanthropy in China,” The Conference Board Report, 2012.

-The official English-language translation can be found at on the Ministry of Public Security’s website here.
-For more detailed analysis of this law, see Shawn Shieh’s ChinaFile article, "The Origins of China's New Law on Foreign NGOs", Kristin Shi-Kupfer and Bertram Lang’s article in The Diplomat, "Overseas NGOs in China: Left in Legal Limbo", and Professor Jia Xijin’s “China’s Implementation of the Overseas NGO Law,” the English-language translation of which can be found on China Development Brief's website.
+For more detailed analysis of this law, see Shawn Shieh’s ChinaFile article, "The Origins of China's New Law on Foreign NGOs", Kristin Shi-Kupfer and Bertram Lang’s article in The Diplomat, "Overseas NGOs in China: Left in Legal Limbo", and Professor Jia Xijin’s “China’s Implementation of the Overseas NGO Law.”
 More analysis and information and FAQs about the Overseas NGO Law can also be found on the blog, NGOs in China.

-The Measures for the Information Disclosure of Foundations issued by the Ministry of Civil Affairs in 2006 require that domestic foundations or representative offices of foreign foundations publicly disclose information about their internal operations and business undertakings.
-This information must include the annual work report, descriptions of fundraising activities by the foundation, and descriptions of public benefit funding projects (that is, projects of a public benefit nature, including grants to other organizations) undertaken by the foundation.
-It is doubtful that this measure will continue to be in effect for foreign NPOs with the passage of the Overseas NGO Law.
+The Measures for the Information Disclosure of Foundations issued by the Ministry of Civil Affairs in 2006 also requires that domestic foundations or representative offices of foreign foundations publicly disclose information about their internal operations and business undertakings.
+However, it is unlikely that this measure will continue to be in effect for foreign NPOs with the passage of the Overseas NGO Law.